Nematic ordering in active fluids driven by substrate deformations: Mechanisms and patterning regimes

 In contrast, contractile systems rely on an entirely different mechanism: order emerges only when small-amplitude deformations are present, and increases with the strength of geometric alignment.
-Indeed, removing hydrodynamics coupling has no effect on the nematic order generation in contractile systems.
+Indeed, removing hydrodynamics coupling has no effect on the nematic order generation in contractile systems (End Matter Fig.~\ref{fig:nohydro}).
 This suggests a positive feedback loop between substrate deformation and nematic alignment: contractile activity generates substrate deformations, which in turn align the nematic field, thereby reinforcing the deformation field.
 We confirm this feedback mechanism by analyzing the local alignment between the nematic director and the deformation orientation.
 Figure~\ref{fig:local}a,b shows the distribution of the angle $\theta$ between the director and the principal curvature direction.
 Contractile systems exhibit a strong peak at $\theta \approx 0 \ rad$, indicating parallel alignment, while extensile systems show perpendicular alignment with a peak at $\theta \approx \pi/2 \ rad$.

-These distinct geometries further underscore the fundamentally different coupling behaviours in the two systems.
+This perpendicular alignment is additionally responsible for the suppression of deformations in the extensile regime as seen in Fig.~\ref{fig:onset}e.
+While extensile stresses generate deformations perpendicular to the director the substrate coupling energetically favours parallel alignment of Q with W; thereby creating a negative feedback loop between the nematic director and the deformation growth axis.
+As coupling strengthens, the director rapidly reorients to match the local deformation axis, but this realignment redirects the active stresses away from the deformations the require sustained stress to grow.
+These distinct behaviours further underscore the fundamentally different coupling responses in the two systems.